SRay-2020/MP2---Language-Memory-Game/README.md

 Landing Page -
 - Expected Behaviour: If the user clicks on a card it should flip over and display an image of an animal and the name of the animal underneath and stay face up until a second     card is clicked.
-- Observed Results: When the card was clicked it fliped over on the y axis and displayed the face side which showed an image of an animal and it's name underneath.
+- Observed Results: When the card was clicked it flipped over on the y axis and displayed the face side which showed an image of an animal and it's name underneath.
 This was done   for all cards and there was six different pairs of animals and each pair had the name of the animal in English on one and Irish on the other.
 The card remained face up until a   second card was clicked.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

 Second Page -